emily-gordy/PDO_prediction/README.md

 Let me know if you have comments on this!
 I am open to questions about setting up environments all the way through to making the analyzer work.
 I love comments*

-*except if they are comments about how my code could be better.
+*except if they are comments about how my code could run better.
 This code is at its peak as is.
 I will hear no criticism